 Incredibly these are among the two least popular episodes of both series.
 The Great Vegetable Rebellion is usually seen as the worst episode of all of Lost in Space.
 People always go on about how its proof that Lost in Space had to end as it had just become too silly.
 Thing is it was supposed to be silly!
-I think people always seem to miss that point of Lost in Space in its later years that it intentionally made the move to comedy and as I pointed out earlier became not only very original that way but also subsequently very influential on other series as well.
+I think people always seem to miss that point of Lost in Space in its later years that it intentionally made the move to comedy.

 Meltdown meanwhile I have no idea why its so hated by the fans, though at least the cast and crew of Red Dwarf have regularly cited it as a favourite.

-Anyway as to which is the better or crazier episode well I am going have to go with Lost in Space.
-The Red Dwarf episode which features wax droids of the most famous people from history warring with each other Marliyn Monroe, Elvis Presley, Ghandi and Winnie the Pooh on one side against Caligula, Hitler and the Boston Strangler on the other is a wonderfully offbeat episode.
+Anyway as to which is the better or crazier episode, well I am going have to go with Lost in Space.
+The Red Dwarf episode which features wax droids of the most famous people from history warring with each other Marliyn Monroe, Elvis Presley, Ghandi and Winnie the Pooh on one side against Caligula, Hitler and the Boston Strangler is a wonderfully offbeat episode.

 However Lost in Space’s episode is just a masterpiece of surrealist humour.
-It features our main characters getting menaced by a talking carrot, whom Doctor Smith attempts to placate by telling him he loves vegetables and his favourite past time is eating them.
-The carrot then attempts to turn them into vegetables and succeeds in turning Doctor Smith into a stick of lettuce and it turns out Doctor Smith is happier as a stick of lettuce.
-Even the name of this episode the great vegetable rebellion is nuts.
+It features our main characters getting menaced by a talking carrot, whom Doctor Smith attempts to placate by telling him he loves vegetables and his favourite past time is eating them!
+The carrot then attempts to turn the crew into vegetables and succeeds in turning Doctor Smith into a stick of lettuce.
+It later turns out Doctor Smith is happier as a stick of lettuce!

 Lost in Space 5/ Red Dwarf 5